 Blog titles with six to 13 words result in the highest, most consistent levels of traffic.
 Short headlines make it easy for readers to get a quick idea of whether your blog answers the questions they’re asking.
 The same goes for subheads since many of your prospects will likely just skim your content instead of reading word-for-word.
 When you keep your subheads brief—making them a summary of the content below—potential customers will have an easier time skimming the post and understanding the purpose of your blog.

 The listicle (writing articles in a list format) has quickly become more popular than some longer-form blogs, so this skimmable layout is almost always a safe choice for pleasing and engaging your readers.
 Interestingly, odd-numbered listicle titles increase click-through rates by up to 20%.
-According to The Guardian, the brain believes odd numbers more than even numbers, and it takes us longer to process odd numbers.
+According to UX Collective, the brain believes odd numbers more than even numbers, and it takes us longer to process odd numbers.
 Thus, we hone in on odd-numbered titles and digest the information more easily than with even-numbered headlines.

 Compounding posts—which are blogs receiving increased visits over time—make up one in 10 posts online and are vital for making content work for your small business.
 They account for 38% of blog traffic and are becoming increasingly valuable as more and more content becomes available.
 Stay relevant with your customers by writing about evergreen topics (parts of your industry that will never go away) and creating titles which reflect common search terms.
 This will allow customers to come back to your helpful content over and over again.